eclipse-tractusx/traceability-foss/docs/arc42.md

 #### Trace-X as EDC client

 The Trace-X accesses the Catena-X network via the EDC consumer connector.
-This component requires authentication via a Verifiable Credential (VC), which is provided to the EDC via the Managed Identity Wallet.
+This component requires authentication via a Verifiable Credential (VC), which is provided to the EDC via the managed identity wallet.

 The VC identifies and authenticates the EDC and is used to acquire access permissions for the data transferred via EDC.